onsonr/sonr/docs/posts/build-apps/modules/schema/overview.md

 - (`Map`) Fields        : Map of the initial property names to `SchemaKinds`
 ```
 ---
-Fields contained within the `SchemaDefinition` are desribed below:
+Fields contained within the `SchemaDefinition` are described below:
+Each field reperesents an `ipld` see [here](https://ipld.io/docs/schemas/features/typekinds/)
 ```go
 // Represents the types of fields a schema can have enum SchemaKind {